subvisual/subvisual.com/src/posts/2016-09-13-weekly-8/index.md

 ---
+highlight: false
-path: /106-weekly-8/
+path: 106-weekly-8
 title: "Weekly #8"
+categories:
+  - inside-subvisual
 author: gabriel-poca
 date: 2016-09-13
 cover: cover.jpg
-tags:
-  - general
 intro: "There's just one thing I need to be ok: alone time.
 Being by myself is how I recharge and find the motivation to keep going.
 Knowing this, just imagine how sweet it sounded when I was invited to go to the UK to work with a client at his office.
 It happened last week, and it was music to my ears."
+tags:
+  - general
 ---

 There's just one thing I need to be ok: alone time.
 Being by myself is how I recharge and find the motivation to keep going.
 Knowing this, just imagine how sweet it sounded when I was invited to go to the UK to work with a client at his office.
 It happened last week, and it was music to my ears.